Helping millions of people navigate the world of technology.

 Note: The solutions in this guide apply to all generations or editions of the Apple AirPods — AirPods 1, AirPods 2, AirPods 3, AirPods Pro, and the AirPods Pro 2nd Generation.

-1. Check the Battery Percentage
+Fix 1: Check the Battery Percentage

+If your AirPods connect but there’s no sound, it could be that the battery level is critically low.
 On an iPhone or iPad, place both AirPods in the charging case, close the lids, and reopen them.
 You should see a card showing the battery status (in percentage) of both the AirPods and the charging case.

-For Mac, tap the Bluetooth icon on the menu bar and hover your cursor on the connected AirPods.
+For Mac, click the Bluetooth icon on the menu bar and hover your cursor on the connected AirPods.
 The battery status for both left and right AirPods and the charging case will be displayed.

 Note: There is no way to natively check the AirPods battery life on Android and Windows devices.

 If the AirPods battery level is 10% or below, leave them in the charging case to charge and try again.
-This should fix the issue with AirPods saying connected but there’s no sound.

-4. Adjust the Audio Balance
+Fix 2: Adjust the Audio Balance

+If you inadvertently routed the audio output volume to one AirPod more than the other, you could experience problems.
 Follow the steps below to adjust your device’s audio balance.

 For iPhone

-Step 3: Make sure the Balance slider is positioned in the middle.
+Step 2: Make sure the Balance slider is positioned in the middle.

 For Android